skypyproject/skypy/docs/configuration_files.rst

     plt.tight_layout()
     plt.show()

-You can also run the pipeline directly from the command line:
+You can also run the pipeline directly from the command line and write the outputs to a fits file:

 .. code-block:: bash

-    $ skypy luminosity.yml --format fits
+    $ skypy luminosity.yml luminosity.fits